 Among community-dwelling populations, we assessed the SOE as moderate for no benefit for mortality, any fractures, incident diabetes, cardiovascular disease, and incident cancer.
 For these outcomes, we downgraded the SOE for study limitations or imprecision.
 We assessed the evidence as low for no benefit for hip fractures and depression and downgraded these bodies of evidence for study limitations and imprecision.
-We assessed the SOE for falls, physical functioning, and infection as insufficient because of inconsistency, imprecision, and study limitations.
+We assessed the SOE for falls as low for no benefit; we downgraded the SOE because of inconsistency between the various fall measures (incidence vs. total falls) and for imprecision in effect estimates.
+We assessed the SOE for physical functioning, and infection as insufficient because of inconsistency, imprecision, and study limitations.

-Despite a reasonable number of studies reporting on the incidence of falls, the body of evidence demonstrated inconclusive findings.
+Despite a reasonable number of studies reporting on the incidence of falls, the body of evidence demonstrated somewhat inconsistent findings.
 Among the studies reporting the incidence of one or more falls, a numerical but not statistically significant decrease (ARD -4.3%) was observed among community-dwelling populations.
+The most recent good-quality trial reported the incidence of two or more falls among subgroups of participants with vitamin D levels less than 20 ng/ml and less than 12 ng/ml and found no association, though effect estimates were imprecise.
 Among the studies reporting total number of falls, a small but statistically significant decrease (-0.1 falls per person-year) in the total number of falls was observed.
-Estimates for both outcomes were inconsistent and imprecise.
+Estimates for both types of outcomes were inconsistent and imprecise.
 Some studies reported both outcomes, but others only reported one of these outcomes, raising the possibility of selective outcome reporting.
 One hypothesis to explain the difference between these two outcomes is that although vitamin D may not prevent a first fall, it may have some benefit in preventing repeat falls.
-However, a related systematic review on behalf of the USPSTF's recommendation for fall prevention in community-dwelling populations at increased risk of falls found mixed findings for vitamin D interventions.
-There was also evidence of possible harms from high-dose vitamin D in such populations, resulting in a recommendation against vitamin D supplementation in community-dwelling adults age 65 years or older.
-The falls prevention review excluded studies conducted among vitamin D-deficient populations; thus, additional evidence specifically in vitamin D-deficient populations is needed to be able to draw definitive conclusions about the impact of screening for vitamin D deficiency on falls among communitydwelling adults.
+However, a related systematic review on behalf of the USPSTF's recommendation for fall prevention in community-dwelling populations at increased risk of falls found mixed findings for vitamin D interventions.123 There was also evidence of possible harms from high-dose vitamin D in such populations, resulting in a recommendation against vitamin D supplementation in community-dwelling adults age 65 years or older.^{123, 124} The falls prevention review excluded studies conducted among vitamin D-deficient populations.
+Overall, the evidence suggests no benefit on incidence of falls, but a small beneficial effect on recurrent falls cannot be ruled out.

-Findings regarding benefits of treatment in this review are not directly comparable with other reviews of vitamin D supplementation because this review was focused specifically on persons with low levels of vitamin D that would place them at risk for deficiency.
+Findings regarding benefits of treatment in this review are not directly comparable with other reviews of vitamin D supplementation because this review was focused specifically on adults with low levels of vitamin D that would place them at risk for deficiency.
 Despite this key difference, the findings from this review are largely consistent with findings from other reviews conducted in broader populations with respect to most outcomes.
 One exception to this deserves mention.
-Several meta-analyses have specifically focused on the effect of vitamin D supplementation on both incident cancer and cancer mortality.122-125 These analyses do not all include the same set of studies, but all suggest no effect on cancer incidence.
-However, three 122-124 of the four analyses suggest a small favorable effect of vitamin D supplementation on cancer deaths.
+Several meta-analyses have specifically focused on the effect of vitamin D supplementation on both incident cancer and cancer mortality.125-128 These analyses do not all include the same set of studies, but all suggest no effect on cancer incidence.
+However, three125-127 of the four analyses suggest a small favorable effect of vitamin D supplementation on cancer deaths.
 Authors of these analyses cannot precisely identify the reason for the divergence between cancer incidence and mortality outcome but offer several biological theories that will require further research to fully elucidate.